Needlesslord/PHYSICS2-Aim_Bot_SS/README.md

 ## Download to the latest release

 Here you can go to the release page and download the different versions available.
-Just click on the release, unzip it once downloaded and you can play clicking the Application.
+Just click on the release, unzip it once downloaded and you can use it by clicking the Application.
 Instructions can be found in this same web page or in the readme.md file included in the zip.